 Draft Policies to Deter Employee Data Theft

 Prevention is better than a cure, so they say.
-Therefore, it is important to have proper policies that attach to employment agreements.
-Steps should be taken to describe these policies to staff, so they are aware of the various actions (described above) that may be taken against them if they are involved in the theft of Data.
+Therefore, it is essential to have proper policies that attach to employment agreements.
+Steps should be taken to describe these policies to the staff so they know the various actions (described above) that may be taken against them if they are involved in data theft.

 Employers should also consider implementing a policy that restricts the use of personal devices such as USB and other similar storage devices.
-Restrictions on access to personal email accounts during work hours should also be limited.
+Access to personal email accounts during work hours should also be restricted.

 Employers should engage IT security consultants to formulate user access levels across the business.
-This will ensure that employees only gain access to Data that is relevant to their roles.
-Avoid giving an ‘all-access pass’ to all employees, as this can increase the risk of Data theft unnecessarily.
-User access levels should also be properly described in employment contracts.
+This will ensure that employees only gain access to data that is relevant to their roles.
+Avoid giving all employees an ‘all-access pass’, as this can unnecessarily increase the risk of data theft.
+User access levels should also be adequately described in employment contracts.

 Employers should work with their IT manager to ensure that there is monitoring software that logs computer activity.
-As the Carnegie Mellon University study taught us, it is especially important to monitor employees’ activity around the time that they resign from their position.
+As the Carnegie Mellon University study taught us, monitoring employees’ activity when resigning is essential.

 It is not only the computer systems that can be monitored.
-It is legal to have video surveillance in the office that can help detect and prove the theft of Data.
+It is legal to have video surveillance in the office that can help detect and prove data theft.
 Employers who have video surveillance in the workplace will need to make video surveillance a condition of employment within employment contracts.